Ostružnica: Economy and infrastructure

-Ostružnica has its own train station on the Belgrade's internal freight railway Batajnica–Surčin–Ostružnica–Železnik–Resnik, as the Sava is crossed by the railway bridge at Ostružnica.
+Ostružnica has its own train station on Belgrade's internal freight railway Batajnica–Surčin–Ostružnica–Železnik–Resnik, as the Sava is crossed by the railway bridge at Ostružnica.
 It is connected to the Belgrade's major freight train station and the Belgrade marshalling yard in Makiš.

 A new Ostružnica road bridge, in the final stages of construction, was bombed during NATO air attacks on Yugoslavia in 1999 and wasn't finished until 2005.
 It represents one of the major sections of the Belgrade bypass.

 A small neighborhood of Tarolit, named after the former factory, is located at the exit from Ostružnica in the Umka direction.
 Situated on the rim of the Sava's river bed, between the water and the Old Obrenovac Road, it is regularly flooded during the Sava's high water levels.
 In February 2022, it was announced that the residents will be resettled to other parts of Ostružnica.

+The Church of Saint Nicholas was built in 1833, as a donation of the ruling Prince Miloš Obrenović.
+It was built on the top of the hill where the first national assembly was held in 1804.
+The church was declared a cultural monument in 1969.